Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

+We applied Algorithm \ref{outlier_alg} to the car data set and the statements in \textsc{All}, \textsc{All{\_}reduced}, \textsc{T{\_}All}, and \textsc{T{\_}All{\_}reduced}, respectively.
+For all of the four collections of statements we obtained very similar results.
+Figure \ref{exp_cardata_outlier} shows a plot of the sorted values $LD(O)$ (for $O$ being an element of the car data set) as well as the eight cars with smallest values when working with \textsc{T{\_}All}.
 Looking at the plot it might be reasonable to assume that there are at least four outliers.
-Indeed, the Formula One car, the fire truck, the motortruck and the tractor, which appear rather odd in the car data set, are ranked lowest.
+Indeed, the Formula One car, the fire truck, the motortruck, and the tractor, which appear rather odd in the car data set, are ranked lowest.
 Also the other cars shown in Figure \ref{exp_cardata_outlier} are quite out of character for the car data set.
 In the ordinal embedding shown in Figure~\ref{ord_embedding_cardataset} all these cars are located far outside.
-These findings support our claim that Algorithm~\ref{outlier_alg} might be useful for outlier identification when given only ordinal distance information of the kind~\eqref{my_quest}.
+These findings support our claim that Algorithm~\ref{outlier_alg} can be used for outlier identification when given only ordinal distance information of the kind~\eqref{my_quest}.